ethanpailes/debug-here/README.md

 ```

 As easy as `println!`!
 Now I run my program with `cargo run`.
-An xterm window pops up with a gdb shell that says:
+An terminal window pops up with a gdb shell that says:

 ```
 debug_me::factorial (n=5) at debug-me/src/main.rs:6